RuochenT/Classify-loan/README.md

 2.)
 Statistical Feature Selection

 However, to give more precise correlation, statistical tests are used to confirm the visualization.

-**Chi-Square test**: check the correlation between two categorical varaibles.
+**Chi-Square test** is used to check the correlation between two categorical varaibles.
+However, **ANOVA test** is used to check the correlation between continuous variable and categorical variable.
+The assumption for both test is based on the following

 H0: the two variables are not correlated